openSUSE/news-o-o/_posts/2016-04-06-update-on-tumbleweed-conference.markdown

 ---
 author: Douglas DeMaio
+comments: true
 date: 2016-04-06 11:48:47+00:00
 layout: post
 link: https://news.opensuse.org/2016/04/06/update-on-tumbleweed-conference/
+slug: update-on-tumbleweed-conference
-title: "Update on Tumbleweed, Conference"
+title: Update on Tumbleweed, Conference
+wordpress_id: 19810
 categories:
 - Conference
 - Tumbleweed
 ---

 [Plasma 5.6](https://www.kde.org/announcements/plasma-5.5.95.php)  and [Qt 5.6](https://wiki.qt.io/Qt-5.6-release) have yet to make it in a Tumbleweed snapshot, but the packages are are in staging and the latter will likely arrive after Plasma 5.6.
 Until then, there are four snapshots the have been released since the last update.